 Mesh-router systems, like most pieces of networking equipment, aren't without drawbacks.
 Here are a few of the bigger ones.

-1. High costs: A good mesh-router kit will cost $300 or more, with add-on satellites costing $100 to $200 each.
-A good traditional router usually costs in the ballpark of $100, while range extenders run anywhere from $20 to $100.
+1. High costs: A good mesh-router kit will cost $200 or more, with add-on satellites costing $100 to $200 each.
+The standalone models on our list of the best Wi-Fi routers usually cost in the ballpark of $100, while range extenders run anywhere from $20 to $100.
 That's a big difference in price, even for the most basic mesh-router setup.

 2. Wasted resources: In small homes and buildings, mesh routers generally present a bigger solution than is needed.
 If you don't regularly deal with Wi-Fi connectivity issues, or if you don't have extensive internet demands, mesh routers might be excessive.
 A few Wi-Fi dead zones can easily be remedied by using a range extender, by putting the existing router in a more central location or by upgrading to a better traditional router with a longer range.